Prudence: Prudential judgment

 In ethics, a "prudential judgment" is one where the circumstances must be weighed to determine the correct action.
-Generally, it applies to situations where two people could weigh the circumstances differently and ethically come to different conclusions.
+This applies to situations in which two people could weigh the circumstances differently and ethically come to different conclusions.

 For instance, in the theory of just war, the government of a nation must weigh whether the harms they suffer are more than the harms that would be produced by their going to war against another nation that is harming them; the decision whether to go to war is therefore a prudential judgment.

-In another case, a patient who has a terminal illness with no conventional treatment may hear of an experimental treatment.
-To decide whether to take it would require weighing on one hand, the cost, time, possible lack of benefit, and possible pain, disability, and hastened death, and on the other hand, the possible benefit and the benefit to others of what could be learned from his or her case.
+As another example, a patient with a terminal illness may hear of an experimental treatment with no conventional alternatives.
+They would have to weigh, on the one hand, the cost, time commitment, potential lack of benefit, and possible pain, disability, and hastened death, and on the other hand, the potential benefit and the benefits to others that could be gained from what could be learned from their case.